Pooja-79/Collage-Site/README.md

 - Colors and fonts
 - Add additional HTML elements as needed

-## 📝 License

-This project is open source and available for personal and commercial use.

-## 👤 Author

-**Pooja-79**

-## 🤝 Contributing

-Contributions are welcome!
-Feel free to:
-- Fork the repository
-- Create a feature branch
-- Submit pull requests

 ## 💡 Future Improvements

-- Add CSS for enhanced styling
-- Implement responsive grid layouts
 - Add interactivity with JavaScript
 - Create image lightbox functionality

-## 📧 Contact

-For questions or suggestions, please reach out through GitHub.

 ---